CateCoin (CATE) Price Tops $0.0000 on Major Exchanges

-CateCoin (CATE) traded up 12.9% against the U.S. dollar during the 1-day period ending at 23:00 PM ET on August 21st.
-CateCoin has a market capitalization of $43.57 million and approximately $2.16 million worth of CateCoin was traded on exchanges in the last 24 hours.
-One CateCoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Over the last week, CateCoin has traded down 17.1% against the U.S. dollar.
+CateCoin (CATE) traded down 3.8% against the dollar during the 1 day period ending at 23:00 PM ET on August 25th.
+CateCoin has a market capitalization of $38.38 million and approximately $1.78 million worth of CateCoin was traded on exchanges in the last day.
+One CateCoin coin can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, CateCoin has traded down 6.8% against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.